changliao1025/pyflowline/paper.md

 # Summary

-Spatial-distributed hydrologic models often requires high quality river network information as inputs.
-Preparation of river network information can be challenging, especially when unstructured meshes are used.
-To address this challenge, we develope a Python package to automate river network generation.
-It resolves issues including disconnected river, braided network.
-It also produces spatially-distributed cell-to-cell topology information, which can be used for precise river routing.
-The package supports various mesh types including traditional projected coordinate system, geographic coordinate system and unstructured mesh.
+Spatially-distributed hydrologic models often require high-quality river network information as inputs.
+Generation of river network information can be challenging, especially when unstructured meshes are used.
+To address this challenge, we developed a Python package to automate river network generation.
+It resolves issues, including disconnected and braided river networks.
+It also produces spatially-distributed cell-to-cell topology information, which can be used for river routing.
+The package supports various mesh types, including traditional rectangle and unstructured meshes.

 # Statement of need